ChrisCummins/msc-thesis/docs/Log.md

 * Plot speedup against ZeroR.
 * Make three of four different block diagrams of the autotuner and get supervisors to pick their favourite.
+* As well as testing the classifier on unseen *programs*, I should also test the classifier against unseen *architectures*.
 * Is it possible to predict the *runtime* of a kernel?
 If so, we could use regressors to perform classification: